Accelerationism: Influences and precursors

 Accelerationism was also influenced by science fiction (particularly cyberpunk) and electronic dance music (particularly jungle).
 Neuromancer and its trilogy are a major influence, with Iain Hamilton Grant stating "Neuromancer got into the philosophy department, and it went viral.
 You'd find worn-out paperbacks all over the common room."
 Fisher states of Land's "theory-fictions" from the 1990s, "They weren't distanced readings of French theory so much as cybergothic remixes which put Deleuze and Guattari on the same plane as films such as Apocalypse Now and fictions such as Gibson's Neuromancer."
-Fisher and Mackay additionally note Terminator, Predator, and Blade Runner as particular sci-fi works which influenced accelerationism.
+Fisher and Mackay additionally note Terminator, Predator, and Blade Runner as particular sci-fi works which influenced accelerationism, particularly through jungle music which sampled from such movies.
 Mackay also notes Russian cosmism and Erewhon as influences, while Noys notes Donna Haraway's work on cyborgs.
-Sellar and Cole additionally attribute Land's ideas to continental philosophers such as Immanuel Kant, Arthur Schopenhauer, Martin Heidegger, and Georges Bataille.
+H. P. Lovecraft has also been noted as an influence, with Land drawing upon such work in the 1990s and later in the 2010s.
+Cybernetics has been noted as an influence on both Land and left-accelerationism, with Gamez tracing this to neoliberals such as Friedrich Hayek being interested in cybernetics and the self-organization of markets; as well as socialists such as Oskar Lange who sought to use cybernetic computers to address the socialist calculation debate.

 Cybernetic Culture Research Unit

 The Cybernetic Culture Research Unit (CCRU), a philosophy collective at the University of Warwick which included Land, Mackay, Fisher and Grant, further developed accelerationism in the 1990s.
 Fisher described the CCRU's accelerationism as "a kind of exuberant anti-politics, a 'technihilo' celebration of the irrelevance of human agency, partly inspired by the pro-markets, anti-capitalism line developed by Manuel DeLanda out of Braudel, and from the section of Anti-Oedipus that talks about marketization as the 'revolutionary path'."
-The group stood in stark opposition to the University of Warwick and traditional left-wing academia, with Mackay stating "I don't think Land has ever pretended to be left-wing!
-He's a serious philosopher and an intelligent thinker, but one who has always loved to bait the left by presenting the 'worst' possible scenario with great delight...!"
 As Land became a stronger influence on the group and left the University of Warwick, they would shift to more unorthodox and occult ideas.
 Land suffered a breakdown from his amphetamine abuse and disappeared in the early 2000s, with the CCRU vanishing along with him.